medcomdk/dk-medcom-ekg/input/pagecontent/StructureDefinition-medcom-ekg-recording-composition-intro.md

 # MedCom EKG Recording Conposition

-This page describes how the **MedCom Ekg Recording Composition** profile is intended to be used within the MedCom EKG Recording standard.
+This page describes how the **MedCom Ekg Recording Composition** profile is used within the MedCom EKG Recording standard.

+The MedComDocumentComposition profile defines the structure and narrative content necessary for a document.
+However, a Composition alone does not constitute a document.
+Rather, the Composition must be the first entry in a Bundle where Bundle.type is 'document', and any other resources referenced from Composition must be included as subsequent entries in the Bundle.entry element.

 ## Purpose of the Profile

 <!--The profile is designed to represent a complete EKG recording in FHIR, including:-->
-This resource is intended to bring together and link the various resources used for sharing ECG recordings.
+This resource links the various resources used for sharing ECG recordings.
 The specific resources are:

+- `Observation` (MedComDocumentObservation)​
-- Patient (MedComDocumentPatient)​
+- `Patient` (MedComDocumentPatient)​
-- Organization (MedComDocumentOrganization)​
+- `Organization` (MedComDocumentOrganization)​
-- Observation
+- `PractitionerRole` (MedComDocumentPractitionerRole) and/or Practitioner (MedComDocumentPractitioner) (both optional)

+The `section.entry` element **MUST** reference the MedComDocumentObservation that contains the EKG PDF-A attachment.

 ### Profile identification and versioning (meta.profile)